QieLinRay/QieLinRay/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on two-stage stochastic planning
+- 🔭 I’m currently working on **two-dimensional rectangle packing problem**
 - 🌱 I’m currently learning  B&P,CG,Benders
 - 👯 I’m looking to collaborate on OR!!
 - 🤔 I’m looking for help with MIP